charlielao/loanlib/README.md

+**loanlib** is a library aimed to help analysts analyse a portfolio of loans.
+It provides simple APIs to load data, construct features, construct various loan metrics and run cashflow model simulations in a notebook.
+Extending features and increasing complexity should also be quite straightforward the way iterative operation is defined very similarly to Excel.

-the library contains several pieces: for examples, please check the notebook folder
+for examples, please read below and check the notebook folder

+the library contains several pieces:

 1. data_handler.py that loads data and automatically constructs features from custom_feature.py (in a new copy)
 ```